Eritrea–Ethiopia relations: Secession of Eritrea

+Eritrean–Ethiopian War

+The Eritrean-Ethiopian border war from 1998 to 2000 was one of the bloodiest conflicts in Africa since the end of the Cold War.
+Over the course of two years of intense fighting, an estimated 70,000 to 80,000 people were killed.
+The war began with fighting over the disputed border town of Badme and spread along the entire border, with fierce battles over largely worthless and arid land.
+In December 2000, the Algiers Agreement, brokered by the African Union, officially ended the fighting.
+Both sides committed themselves to recognizing an independent border arbitration commission.
+To monitor the ceasefire, the United Nations stationed a peacekeeping mission (UNMEE) in the buffer zone between Eritrea and Ethiopia.
+In April 2002, the Eritrea-Ethiopia Boundary Commission (EEBC) established a binding border, awarding Badme to Eritrea.
+However, Ethiopia refused to recognize the decision.
+As a result, the border remained unresolved and the peace agreement was only partially implemented.

+Cold peace between 2000 and 2018

-Eritrea maintains a military force on its border with Ethiopia roughly equal in size to Ethiopia's force, which has required a general mobilization of a significant portion of the population.
+From 2000 to 2018, both countries remained in a state of hostile relations without a formal peace agreement.
+All diplomatic ties were severed, border crossings closed, and telephone and postal connections interrupted.
+Disagreements following the war have resulted in stalemate punctuated by periods of elevated tension and renewed threats of war.
+Eritrea maintained a military force on its border with Ethiopia roughly equal in size to Ethiopia's force, which has required a general mobilization of a significant portion of the population.
 Eritrea has viewed this border dispute as an existential threat to itself in particular and the African Union in general, because it deals with the supremacy of colonial boundaries in Africa.
-Since the border conflict Ethiopia no longer uses Eritrean ports for its trade.
+Since the border conflict, Ethiopia no longer uses Eritrean ports for its trade.

 During the border conflict and since, Ethiopia has fostered militants against Eritrea (including ethnic separatists and religiously based organizations).
 Eritrea has retaliated by hosting militant groups against Ethiopia as well.
 The United Nations Security Council argues that Eritrea and Ethiopia have expanded their dispute to a second theater, Somalia.

 In March 2012, Ethiopia attacked Eritrean army outposts along the border.
-Addis Ababa said the assault was in retaliation for the training and support given by Asmara to subversives while Eritrea said the U.S. knew of the attacks, an accusation denied by US officials.
+Addis Ababa said the assault was in retaliation for the training and support given by Asmara to subversives while Eritrea said the U.S. had prior knowledge of the attack, an accusation denied by US officials.